 Since the establishment of Ghana’s fourth republic in 1992, the country’s two major political parties have both, at different times, held a majority in the country’s 275-seat parliament.
-The 2020 parliamentary were unique, however, because the New Patriotic Party (NPP) and the National Democratic Congress (NDC) won 137 seats apiece, with a further seat held by an independent.
+The 2020 parliamentary elections were unique, however, because the New Patriotic Party (NPP) and the National Democratic Congress (NDC) won 137 seats apiece, with a further seat held by an independent.

 While there have been some very close outcomes since the re-introduction of democracy in 1992 — examples being the 2000 and 2008 elections where the NPP and NDC held a majority of 8 and 9 seats, respectively — never has there been a hung parliament, where the incumbent government fails to secure a “working majority”.
 This watershed result will mean different things to different actors in the political landscape.
 For the NPP, which won the presidential election and is therefore considered the government, it appears to represent a significant challenge.
 By contrast, for the opposition NDC the situation offers some consolation for losing out on the presidency in yet another close and contested election.